-Follow this guide, then turn your chicken into one of the following recipes for a fast track to your Sunday roast or BBQ feast.
+Follow this guide, then follow our chicken recipes to fast-track your Sunday roast or BBQ feast.

-1. Place the chicken on a board, breast-side down, with the legs towards you.
+1. Place the chicken on a board, breast-side down, with the legs facing towards you.

 2. Run your finger along the back of the chicken so you can feel the backbone, then use sharp kitchen shears or scissors to cut right along one side of the bone, through the ribs.
-Or use a knife (see tip).
+Or use a sharp knife.

-3. Repeat step two along the other side of the backbone.
+3. Repeat step 2 along the other side of the backbone.

 4. Lift out the backbone and discard (or save for making chicken stock).